dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterTitledItemsControl:** Provides the possibility to automatically align titles and contents.
 - **ChapterTreeListView:** Shows a TreeView with the possibility to expand or collapse child elements shown in a GridView.
 The expander can be placed in every column cell template.
 - **ChapterUniformPanel:** A UniformGrid with only one row or one column, depending on the orientation, which adds a spacing between the items.
-- **UniformWrapPanel:** Enhances the WrapPanel by the feature that all items will have the same size.
+- **ChapterUniformWrapPanel:** Enhances the WrapPanel by the feature that all items will have the same size.

 ## Getting Started